-As of December 31, 2018, we had 79 full-time employees.
+As of December 31, 2019, we had 94 employees.
 We may need to continue to expand our managerial, operational, financial and other resources in order to increase our marketing efforts with regard to our currently marketed products, continue our business development and product development activities and commercialize our product candidates.
 We have experienced, and may continue to experience, growth and increased expenses in the scope of our operations in connection with the continued marketing and development of our products.
 Our financial performance will depend, in part, on our ability to manage any such growth and expenses of the current organization effectively.